ComparativeGenomicsToolkit/taffy/README.md

 s	simRat_chr6.simRat.chr6	642153	50	+	647215	*************A***G*****************************C**
 ```

-Note this requires specifying ancestor sequences in the tree and having them correspond to the names of the sequences in the input tree.
+Note this requires specifying ancestor sequences in the tree and having them correspond uniquely to the prefixes of names of the sequences in the input tree.

 ## Taffy Add-Gap-Bases